SamuelFanibi/kolaexplore/README.md

-# KolaExplore - Complete UI/UX Design Package
+# KaloExplore - Complete UI/UX Design Package

 This repository contains the complete UI/UX design specifications and documentation for the KolaExplore multi-service booking platform.